gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 So, as Starship's x position is below 10 pixels, we will set a thrust angle command of $0.2$ degrees until $\theta$ becomes smaller than $0.5$ degrees.
-We will notice that this brings all the velocities inside the limits to succeed the landing.
+We will notice that this brings all the velocities inside the limits to succeed in the landing.

 <p align="center">
   <img src="https://github.com/gsmfnc/StaRS2D_course/blob/main/lesson_01_basic_control/imgs/coding_05.png" />
 </p>

-Running the script we find out that this is still not sufficient!
+Running the script, we find out that this is still not sufficient!
 We hit the tower because Starship does not manage to keep the altitude to $0$.
 The thrust command of $0.5$ that we gave to stop losing altitude is not sufficient as Starship is not completely upright.